Mike de GeofroySoftware Engineer

 The Plan

-My teammate is on a windows computer, this means that we need a shared environment to be able to develop in more or less 1 world.
-What does that sound like?
-That's right.
-Docker.
-So I wrote this Dockerfile... and this makefile.. you can now use make up make down make shell, to work with the docker container.
+My teammate is on a windows computer, this means that we need a shared environment to be able to develop in more or less one environment.
+So I'm using Docker and wrote this Dockerfile... and this makefile.. you can now use make up make down make shell, to work with the docker container.
 Neat.

 I got fuse working just fine, and now, I'm going to let my teammate figure out how to correctly implement these functions, while I'm going to work on the part that works with telegram.